 Per page 3 of the Statement of Common Principles of Materiality of the Corporate Reporting Dialogue, for all forms of reporting:

 Some, but certainly not all, information identified as material for other report forms will also be material for the integrated report.
-Therefore, as noted on page 10 of the publication Materiality in integrated reporting, issued jointly by the IIRC and the International Federation of Accountants, organizations can improve the efficiency of their reporting process by identifying where existing report strands are mutually supportive.
+Therefore, as noted on page 10 of the publication Materiality in integrated reporting, issued jointly with the International Federation of Accountants, organizations can improve the efficiency of their reporting process by identifying where existing report strands are mutually supportive.
 For instance, integrated reports typically include a summary of financial performance, as reflected in the financial report.
 They also include any ‘sustainability’ matters (such as raw material shortages or climate-related risks) that significantly affect the organization’s ability to create value, particularly if those matters affect the continued availability, quality or affordability of key capitals.
 Ideally, any such matters will connect to explanations and metrics that are consistent with financial, sustainability or other reports.

 <IR> Framework reference: Paragraphs 3.5 and 4.37